minihealer/MiniHealerText/README.md

 # miniLocalization
 A translation tracker for the game Minihealer on Steam.https://store.steampowered.com/app/955740/Mini_Healer/

-The en_us folder is here to help track changes from version changes.
+The en_us folder is here to help track changes from versions.

 The en_cn_s is the main working folder.